-In building these career paths, we place increasing emphasis on each employee's unique qualities by opening listening channels and providing one-on-one coaching to support professional development, diversity and inclusion.
 As for the presence and role of women in the Bank, we have carried out numerous initiatives that have enabled us to reduce the gender gaps among our staff as a whole and at management level.

-We intend to press ahead on these fronts in order to maximize the development of our human capital, to create a climate conducive to change and the diversification of experiences, and to strengthen our focus on diversity and inclusion, the work environment and employee well-being.
+We intend to press ahead on these fronts in order to maximize the development of our human capital, to create a climate conducive to change and the diversification of experiences, and to strengthen our focus on D&I, the work environment and employee well-being.

-- Strengthen measures to develop the skills needed for the Bank's various functions by monitoring (and anticipating) their evolution and, by doing so, improving the key management processes of human resources: staff planning and labour costs, recruitment, training, mobility and assessing performance - Promote, in a proactive, strategic and systematic way, a corporate culture and management that focuses on each individual's unique qualities, and the specific needs of minorities, disadvantaged groups and those who are going through transitions or difficult phases in their personal or professional lives, so as to nurture an open work environment that can capitalize on the contribution of each person, and make gender balance policies even more effective
+- Strengthen measures to develop the skills needed for the Bank's various functions by monitoring (and anticipating) their evolution and, by doing so, improving the key management processes of human resources: staff planning and labour costs, external and internal recruitment, training, mobility and assessing performance - Promote, in a proactive, strategic and systematic way, a corporate culture and management that focuses on each individual's unique qualities, and the specific needs of minorities, disadvantaged groups and those who are going through transitions or difficult phases in their personal or professional lives, so as to nurture an open work environment that can capitalize on the contribution of each person, and make gender balance policies even more effective